 The survey has been repeated annually and the latest report was released in August 2016.
 This draws on detailed remuneration data for over 3,500 employees in 64 organisations, providing information on 31 benchmark job roles.
 In addition, the report includes analysis and trends of employment policies and practices.
 Museums and galleries can purchase the Museum Sector Remuneration Survey report by contacting Strategic Pay, tel 09 303 4045 or email firstname.lastname@example.org.

-Summary information about the 2016 survey is available for Museums Aotearoa members
+Summary information about the 2019 survey has been made available for Museums Aotearoa members

 The 2017 Museum Sector Survey is now closed.
 This is an institutional survey, collecting data about our sector for aggregation and preparation of advocacy material.
 Invitations were sent to directors/managers of all museums and galleries.
 A report is in preparation.
 For more information please email us.